CholGen/bacpage-resources/Writerside/topics/Phylogenetic-inference.md

     Infer a phylogenetic tree from consensus sequences and an optional background dataset.
 </card-summary>

-This document provides instructions for an initial analysis, including building a phylogenetic tree, of bacterial pathogen sequences.
+This document provides instructions construction a phylogenetic tree of bacterial pathogen sequences.
-This analysis requires you to first generate and assemble consensus genomes from raw sequencing data.
+These sequences must be consensus sequences resulting from reference-based assembly.

 <procedure type="choices" title="Important notes for following this tutorial" id="intro-table">
     <step>